 If you are arranging a funeral, whether through a funeral director or not, you can contact me direct (details are on the right).
 Once you have chosen a funeral director, give them my details.
 Alternatively, after choosing a funeral director, tell them you would like me to officiate, and they will contact me.
 Do get in touch with me as soon as possible so that this important ceremony is in my diary.
-I will come and visit you to discuss the person you have lost, their life, their work and interests, any family stories, any recollections you may have.
+I will come and visit you to discuss the person you have lost, their life, their work and interests, family stories and any recollections you wish to share.
 We can talk about music, readings and poems that perhaps meant something to them and you would like.
-I will prepare a fitting, meaningful and personal tribute and ceremony.
+I will prepare a fitting and meaningful personal tribute and ceremony.

 After the ceremony I give a copy of the script to the family to keep.

 “He helped us celebrate my father’s life in such a way, that to this day I still feel at peace.”